 You see, getting your business on Google is just the first step.
 This is particularly true if you’re a service-based business that relies on appointment bookings.
 Establishing your listing is great, but wouldn’t it be even better if you can secure bookings right from Google?

-This is where Google’s booking tool comes in.
-The feature, which is called “Reserve with Google” or RwG for short, not only streamlines the appointment process for your customers, it can also put your business in front of a wider audience.
+Enter Google’s booking tool.
+The feature, which is called “Reserve with Google” not only streamlines the appointment process for your customers, it can also put your business in front of a wider audience.

 Read on to learn more about enabling Google booking in your business, and discover how you can use it to grow your in-store traffic and sales.